 However, on 1 April 2022, the ACCTF merged with the NESPF.
+The comparative figures in the primary statements are for the NESPF only.

 As at 31 March 2023, the newly merged NESPF has an asset value of nearly £5.8 billion and 76,878 members.
 It is the third largest LGPS fund in Scotland.